vspeter/packrat/README.rst

 =============================

-A single interface for managing apt, yum, and zypper repos.
+A single interface for managing apt, yum, and YaST repos.

 Documentation
 -------------